rupeshs/alpaca.cpp/README.md

 # Alpaca.cpp

 Run a fast ChatGPT-like model locally on your device.
 The screencast below is not sped up and running on an M2 Macbook Air with 4GB of weights.
+Build instructions for MaC,Windows,Linux,Android are available.

 [![asciicast](screencast.gif)](https://asciinema.org/a/dfJ8QXZ4u978Ona59LPEldtKK)